Logic Switches

 Normally Closed Low Side Switch

-When placed in a low side switch configuration, the output of a normally closed switch is pulled high when the switch is disconnected ($B = 1$).
-This is reflected in the below logic table:
+When placed in a low side switch configuration, the output of a normally closed switch is pulled high when the switch is disconnected (

 A | B | Output |